Uppland: Population

 The population of Uppland was 1,602,652 as of 31 December 2016.
 The provincial population corresponds to the different overlapping counties as follows:

 History

-Uppland is the birthplace of Bridget of Sweden (1303 – 23 July 1373).

-The earliest unambiguous mention of the province of Uppland comes from the 1296, when it was mentioned that it included the Folklands of Fjärdhundraland, Attundaland, Tiundaland and Roslagen.
+The earliest unambiguous mention of the province of Uppland comes from the year 1296, when it was mentioned that it included the Folklands of Fjärdhundraland, Attundaland, Tiundaland and Roslagen.
 The Swedish capital of Stockholm is divided between two provinces.
 The southern half lies in Södermanland and the northern half in Uppland.